 But that’s not what the headphone landscape for kids is like!

-Here, sound quality takes a back seat to durability, comfort and most importantly volume control.
-So without further ado, here are our picks for the best headphones for kids.
+Here, sound quality takes a back seat to durability, comfort, and, most importantly, volume control.
+So, without further ado, here are our picks for the best headphones for kids.

 Table of ContentsShow

-The 8 Best Headphones for Kids in 2020
+The 8 Best Headphones for Kids in 2023

 |Model||Wired/Wireless||Volume Limiter Cap|

 The BT2200 may seem like a bit of a splurge, but they’re well worth the money if you can afford them.
-The hard aluminum frame makes them quite durable while the generous padding helps ensure there’s no discomfort.
+The hard aluminum frame makes them quite durable, while the generous padding helps ensure there’s no discomfort.
 Furthermore, the audio quality is quite a grade above the other models on this list.

-We did say that audio quality isn’t the most important aspect in kids headphones, and we stand by that, but it certainly doesn’t hurt.
+We did say that audio quality isn’t the most important aspect of kids headphones, and we stand by that, but it certainly doesn’t hurt.
 After all, the lack of clarity may very well be what inspires kids to crank the volume up to eleven.
 Either that or poor isolation, but luckily neither of these is a concern with the BT2200.

-They don’t go above 85dB via Bluetooth, but then again volume control is always more reliable via Bluetooth.
-The problem usually occurs when using a wire, as the power source can overcome to volume control just by raw power if plugged in into something like an amp.
+They don’t go above 85dB via Bluetooth, but then again, volume control is always more reliable via Bluetooth.
+The problem usually occurs when using a wire, as the power source can overcome the volume control just by raw power if plugged in into something like an amp.

-However, the wire that comes with these headphones is hard-capped at 85dB so this isn’t something you have to worry about.
+However, the wire that comes with these headphones is hard-capped at 85dB, so this isn’t something you have to worry about.
 Just make sure you plug it in correctly, as it can also be plugged in to allow for normal sound, so this is something to be aware of.

-You can put a price on safety and Puro is here to tell you just what the price is.
+You can put a price on safety, and Puro is here to tell you just what the price is.

 - Aluminum framernReliable volume controlrnComfortablernGreat sound quality

 - Very expensive

 On the flip side, they have the BT2200 beat in terms of price.
-We wouldn’t call them affordable, they’re still more expensive than any other model on this list save for the BT2200, but if you’re looking to save just a little bit while still getting a premium product then these are the headphones for you.
+We wouldn’t call them affordable, they’re still more expensive than any other model on this list save for the BT2200, but if you’re looking to save just a little bit while still getting a premium product, these are the headphones for you.

-What’s more, we’d argue that the Junior Jams are a much better pick if you have two children, because they feature daisy-chaining.
-Basically, what this means is that you can connect one Junior Jams headphone to, say, a tablet, and another pair to the first one, and they’ll both play the same thing.
+What’s more, we’d argue that the Junior Jams are a much better pick if you have two children because they feature daisy-chaining.
+Basically, what this means is that you can connect one Junior Jams headphone to, say, a tablet, add another pair to the first one, and they’ll both play the same thing.

-Other than that, they don’t differ too much from the BT2200: you can use a wired or a wireless connection, the volume control is excellent either way and the sound quality still handily beats the competition.
+Other than that, they don’t differ too much from the BT2200: you can use a wired or a wireless connection, the volume control is excellent either way, and the sound quality still handily beats the competition.

 - Great sound qualityrnDaisy-chainingrnFoldable

 We’re sure that it won’t take much effort for even the most skeptical buyers to grow to trust a producer like Puro, but we’re just as certain that there’s no one to whom we would have to explain just what Sony is all about.

 After all, while it may be a global giant today that deals in everything from video games and films to cameras and consoles, Sony first started as an electronics shop that built Japan’s first tape recorder.
 It’s a safe bet to say that anyone who’s been in this business since 1946 knows their stuff.

-And while you shouldn’t expect greatness out of Sony’s headphones for kids, the MDR-222KD, they’re still excellent for the price.
-They’re one of the most comfortable headphones on this list and while the padding isn’t bad this is still mostly thanks to how lightweight they are.
-Weighing in at only 52 grams.
+While you shouldn’t expect greatness out of Sony’s headphones for kids, the MDR-222KD are excellent for the price.
+They’re one of the most comfortable headphones on this list, and while the padding isn’t bad, this is still mostly thanks to how lightweight they are, at only 52 grams.

-Naturally, their build is all-plastic, and while it offers some resistance we could easily see them breaking.
+Naturally, their build is all-plastic, and while it offers some resistance, we could easily see them breaking.
 Because of this, we wouldn’t recommend them for very young children, but they should hold up well for the somewhat more mature intended ages of 8 and upwards.

-And the sound quality is not too shabby either.
-You should never expect greatness out of sub-$20 headphones, but the 13.5 mm drivers with neodymium magnets do provide some clarity that you wouldn’t find in most similarly priced headphones.
+The sound quality is not too shabby, either.
+You should never expect greatness out of sub-$20 headphones, but the 13.5 mm drivers with neodymium magnets do provide a level of clarity that you wouldn’t find in most similarly priced headphones.

-If you’ve got the next Wunderkind on your hands there are better headphones you can obtain to nurture their talent, but these are more than fine for watching CartoonNetwork.
+If you’ve got the next Wunderkind on your hands, there are better headphones you can obtain to nurture their talent, but these are more than fine for watching CartoonNetwork.

-This may appear undesirable in a chart, but in fact, it struggles to reach even that level of loudness, which can be a problem if used in loud environments because their noise isolation leaves a lot to be desired.
+This may appear undesirable in a chart, but it struggles to reach even that level of loudness, which can be a problem if used in loud environments, as their noise isolation leaves a lot to be desired.

-- Neodymium magnet driver
+- Great valuernSuper lightweightrnNeodymium magnet driver

 - Poor noise isolationrnAll-plastic build

-Next up, we have another model from a manufacturer that specifically makes headphones for kids, the Untangled Pro by LilGadgets.
-And right off the bat, we have to say that these provide an ideal balance of durability, comfort, sound quality, and price.
+Right off the bat, we have to say that these provide an ideal balance of durability, comfort, sound quality, and price.
 The BT2200 may be better overall, but if you’re looking for the best value, the Untangled Pro still has a lot to offer at half the price.